Facts About Substance Use in Virginia

 Opioid use statistics

 According to the Virginia Department of Health, an average of four Virginians died from an opioid overdose every day in 2020.
-The number of emergency room visits due to opioid use was 9,901 in 2020, an increase of 33% from 2019.
-Moreover, the number of overdose deaths increased between 2019 and 2020 by 17%.
+The number of emergency room visits due to opioid use was 9,901 in 2020, an increase of 33 percent from 2019.
+Moreover, the number of overdose deaths increased between 2019 and 2020 by 17 percent.

 These statistics include both recreational opioid use and misuse of prescription painkillers.

 Additional consequences of increased opioid use are the heightened risks of potentially contracting hepatitis C and HIV through sharing needles to inject opioids.
 Hepatitis C causes inflammation of the liver while HIV decreases the body’s ability to fight infection.
 You can find the rates of this condition in each county in Virginia by year here for Hepatitis C and here for HIV.

 Marijuana use statistics

 As of July 2021, adults over the age of 21 in Virginia have the ability to purchase, consume and grow marijuana, with some limitations.
 Among Virginia residents who responded to a 2020 questionnaire, around 17.3 percent reported using marijauna in the past year, with only two states (Texas and South Dakota) ranking lower.